RTEMS/rtems-docs/c_user/interrupt_manager.rst

 directive establishes an ISR for the system.
 The address of the ISR and its associated CPU vector number are specified to this directive.
-This directive installs the RTEMS interrupt wrapper in the processor’s Interrupt Vector Table and the address of the user’s ISR in the RTEMS’ Vector Table.
-This directive returns the previous contents of the specified vector in the RTEMS’ Vector Table.
+This directive installs the RTEMS interrupt wrapper in the processor's Interrupt Vector Table and the address of the user's ISR in the RTEMS' Vector Table.
+This directive returns the previous contents of the specified vector in the RTEMS' Vector Table.

 Directives Allowed from an ISR
 ------------------------------